Balding can begin at any age. There are several early warning signs to look out for.

-Hair loss, also called alopecia, can start at almost any age as you enter adulthood.
+In adulthood, hair loss, also called alopecia, can start at almost any age.

 Let’s get into the most noticeable signs of balding, how to tell the difference between natural balding and other causes of hair loss, and what you can do about it if you need treatment for a condition that causes hair loss.

 Hair loss can be an emotional topic that, while often seen as a men’s issue, can affect people of any gender or sex.